Priyanshukumaranand/BranchConnect/backend/README.md

 ```

 Runs the build with plain Node.js.
 Recommended for deployment behind a process manager such as PM2 or Docker.

+### Batch listing meta endpoint

+`GET /batches/meta` returns the total user count and cached batch metadata (years, branches, batches, updatedAt) without loading user records.
+Use this to pre-render placeholders or skeleton cards before fetching paginated user data from `GET /batches`.

+### API docs (Swagger UI)

+After starting the server, visit `/docs` to browse the OpenAPI docs and try requests from the Swagger UI.

 ## Project structure